-Too often, in the past, most of us would talk about what we are thankful for without giving it the thought it deserves.
+Too often, in the past, most would talk about what we are thankful for.
+This is done without giving it the thought it deserves.

-Perhaps this year with all of us in a similar boat of uncertainty (even with the promise of a vaccine for Covid) the future seems cloudy and even strange.
+Perhaps this year, with all of us in a similar boat of uncertainty, the future seems cloudy and even strange.

-- How many shirts do you really need to be well dressed?
+- How many shirts do you need to be well-dressed?

 - Who can you tell your deepest dreams to?

-- What makes you smile, laugh, sigh, sing?
+- Why do you choose to smile, laugh, sigh, sing?

-- What do you give willingly to others?
+- How do you give willingly to others?

 - What will be your legacy?